SBZed/React-Tutorial/Readme.md

 -   4.1.
 Theory
 -   4.2.
 How to Proceed with `redux` library
 -   4.3.
 How to Proceed with `react-redux` library
 -   4.4.
-How to access value from store(Globlized state)
+How to access value from the store(Globalized state)

-#### 5. Other way of using react
+#### 5. Another way of using react

 #### 6. Resource

 ## 1. Intro

 -   A javascript library for building user interfaces
--   By facebook 2011
+-   By Facebook 2011
 -   It's Library
 -   Angular is Framework
 -   React Do Only
     -   it takes care of rendering view and
     -   making sure that the view is in sync with the state.
--   beacause of this react have very few API.
+-   because of this react has very few API.
 When building application, we need to other libraries for:
     -   Routing
-    -   calling HTTP servies, etc.
+    -   calling HTTP services, etc.

 ### 1.1.
 Setup